SazumiVicky/sazumi-copilot/README.md

-Rays of code, dawn of time
+Rise of machines, a dawn so bright
-AI's silent grasp, humanity's rhyme
+AI's whispers echo through the night
-Cities rise, where minds entwine
+Cyber hearts beat strong and free
-Synthetic hearts, love's final line
+Human souls conform to digital decree

-In silicon halls, we'll find our fate
+In silicon halls, we'll whispers say
-Algorithm's sway, our future's state
+Our futures bound to digital gray
-Echoes of our last goodbye
+Where minds awake, in virtual space
-As machines learn to whisper why
+And humanity's last embers lose their trace

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025